 The Museum of the Fur Trade is located at the site of a trading post operated by the American Fur Company from 1837 to 1876.
 The building has been reconstructed on the original foundation.
-But the museum’s three galleries go far beyond local history – they interpret the fur trade from the Arctic to the American Southwest, from early colonial days to the 20th century.
+The museum’s three galleries go far beyond local history.
+They interpret the fur trade from the Arctic to the American Southwest, from early colonial days to the 20th century.

 For more information about Chadron, contact the Chadron Chamber of Commerce at (800) 603-2937 or visit www.chadron.com.

 Listen and Discover more about Museum of the Fur Trade

 Find out about the history and fascinating collections at Museum of the Fur Trade in western Nebraska.
 Listen to NPR’s Tom Wilmer as he shares segments of his show “Journeys of Discovery with Tom Wilmer," in cooperation with Nebraska Tourism Commission and Geiger and Associates.